unai-d/Unai.VITC/README.md

 `-tc 14:59:00:06`

 ### `-t`: set duration
 It determines how long will be the output.
-Default: `00:01:40:00`.
+Default: indefinitely.

 `-t HH:MM:SS:FF`